hoangquoctrong/TourManagement/TourManagementSystem/README.md

 + History for Transport UC
 + History for Hotel UC
 + History for Staff UC
-+ Function for Place UC
++ History for Location UC
 + Function + UI for Tour UC
 + Function + UI for Tour Group UC
 + Function + UI for Tour Customer UC